fdmarcin/benerator-cumberpy/README.rst

 .. code-block::

-  In : $ python your_script.py
+  $ python your_script.py
-  Out: You know who you can always count on?
+  You know who you can always count on?
 Bestselling Corridors!
   Hello there, my name is Belial Cobalt.

 *****************************